Antiphospholipid Syndrome (APS):The Clinical Experience – Dr. Graham Hughes

 Ending this video excerpt, he describes the association between MI and APS and SLE patients, and whether atherosclerosis is a feature of APS.

-3) Angina is probably still under-recognised and is shown to improve with anticoagulation therapy.
+- Angina is probably still under-recognized and is shown to improve with anticoagulation therapy.